Transferring to USF

 If you’re an F-1 transfer student, you do not need to apply for a new F-1 visa unless your current visa has expired and you are leaving the U.S. before beginning your program at USF.
 Students may not obtain a visa inside the U.S.

 Once all required documents have been received by USF and your SEVIS record has been transferred, the USF Office of Admissions will issue a Transfer Pending I-20 in approximately one week.
 Undergraduate students must pay their enrollment deposit before their I-20 will be processed by the Office of Admissions.
+Look for an email in your USF email account on how to access your electronic I-20.

 If your SEVIS record is not in Active status, you are no longer considered an F1 transfer student and will need to depart the U.S., receive a new initial I-20 from USF, and pay the I-901 SEVIS fee to re-enter in F1 status.
 If your visa is expired you will need to apply for a new F1 Visa with your initial I-20 from USF.